 Steps to Prepare

-- Switch off the stove and coat fried chicken meat with gravy evenly.
+- Turn off the stove once gravy thickens.
+Then, coat fried chicken meat with gravy evenly.